 Our favorite spot is the Baobab Restaurant, where the friendly staff makes you feel more than welcome.
 The restaurant also makes some of the best food (French and Thai) along the beachfront and includes complimentary towels and sun loungers with your order.

-A massage parlor next door to the Baobab Restaurant provides terrific services from $8.23 (300 THB).
-I got some of my best massages from the friendly Thai ladies there.
+A massage parlor next door to the Baobab Restaurant provides terrific services for $8.23 (300 THB).
+I got some of my best messages from the friendly Thai ladies there.

 Tip: Click here to book your private jet skiing tour if you’re after a more adventurous day.
 You can also rent your own from the middle stretch of Lamai beach.

 If you are looking for a laid-back experience on the most beautiful beach in Thailand, then look no further than Silver beach in Koh Samui.
 The 273-yard beach is stunning, with gorgeous rocks lining the outer edges of the beach.
 The water is crystal clear, so you can see the fish swimming about.

 The waters are very calm and relatively shallow, making it an excellent destination for families.

 The beachfront is not as modern as other famous beaches on the island, so there aren't any sun loungers, but there are plenty of shady trees to lie under (make sure you come early during peak season as the beach can get busy – but during our visit we found the beach to be quiet).

 You can get a Thai or oil massage for $8.23 (300 THB), and there are kayaks for rent for a fun family activity.